DrSnowbird/tomcat-docker/README.md

 * Note: By default the Host Manager is only accessible from a browser running on the same machine as Tomcat (i.e. the Docker Container).
 If you wish to modify this restriction, you'll need to edit the Host Manager's context.xml file.

-# Deploy an WAR file
+# Deploy a WAR file
+You can deploy additional WAR files in this Docker Container.
-To deploy an WAR file, first make sure that you already started container and then just drop your WAR file into the `./deploy` directory, then run
+To deploy an WAR file, first make sure that you already started container and then just drop your WAR file into the `./deploy` directory, then run the command below.
+You can deploy multiple WAR files by drop all of them into the deploy directory.
 ```
 ./deploy.sh
 ```